-It’s not enough to simply to believe compassion is important.
-We must transform our thoughts and behaviour on a daily basis to cultivate compassion without attachment.
+It’s not sufficient, says the Dalai Lama, to simply think that compassion is important.
+We must transform our thoughts and behavior on a daily basis to cultivate compassion without attachment.

 Before we can generate compassion and love, it is important to have a clear understanding of what we understand compassion and love to be.
 In simple terms, compassion and love can be defined as positive thoughts and feelings that give rise to such essential things in life as hope, courage, determination, and inner strength.
 In the Buddhist tradition, compassion and love are seen as two aspects of the same thing: Compassion is the wish for another being to be free from suffering; love is wanting them to have happiness.

 It is not enough to believe that compassion is important and to think about how nice it is!